emacsmirror/comint-histories/README.md

 # comint-histories

-## overview
+## Overview

 comint-histories allows you to to create seperate histories for different comint inputs.
 This is useful if you use comint-mode to run different programs, and you want each program to have its own history. comint-histories also allows you to save your histories across sessions and create custom filters to keep junk out of the history.

 Say for example you use `M-x shell` as your shell, but you also use it to run python repls.
-You could have two histories, one for bash inputs and another for python inputs.
+You could have two histories, one for shell inputs and another for python inputs.
 Each of these histories could have different lengths and policies for what input is allowed in the history.

 The two primary components of comint-histories are `comint-histories-add-history` and `comint-histories-search-history`.
 The next sections will explain these in detail.

+## Functions

-## comint-histories-add-history
+#### comint-histories-add-history

 To define a new history you use `comint-histories-add-history`.
 Here is an example usage: